NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 He turns gently away from you and his eyes alight upon a dearly rendered statuette of a dream dragon that sits above the fireplace.
 He continues, "But no, I am not all so great as the rumor mill suggests.
 I am a mere miniscule kobold, just as you.
 If you were to devote yourself to study as much as I, I'm sure you would achieve just as much, if not more.
 Come, let's begin your training."

-## A Quiet Pain and a Painful Quiet
+## Pondering, Pontificating, and Potatoes

 It has been a number of months since you've started your training at the Memorial Library.
 It's such a fascinating job.
 Sometimes lectures are held here.
 Sometimes art pieces are put up in the larger halls.
 But more so than anything else, your days are filled with looking after the innumerable documents that get sent here.
 More come in every day.
 Most of the books that come in are extremely old.
 Where other libraries in the valley might stock the latest discoveries in engineering and arcana, Ackbald seems to spend his time and resources preserving old documents.
 Everything is taken in and everything is preserved.
 From forgotten scientific theses to blueprints of lost structures, even tax documents and civil records.
 Personally, you've come to think that he's probably uniquely qualified since he's one of the few people alive that can remember that these books and papers even exist in the first place.